CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 - **Prototype access** -- optionally make the active Python model and arbitrary prototype state easier to reach during Python execution without requiring a formal prototype framework.
-- **Integration assistance** -- improve inspection and conversion of model state, generated layouts and accessors, and diagnostics that identify compiler-incompatible code.
+- **Integration assistance** -- provide better tools for inspecting a Python model, preparing its numerical data, and identifying code that an accelerated backend cannot run.
-- **Execution infrastructure** -- evolve where compilation state is stored, when generated runtime layers are created and refreshed, how Numba typed containers are used, and the boundary between shared and backend-specific transport.
+- **Execution infrastructure** -- make the creation and ownership of prepared data clearer, and keep hardware-specific behavior separated from the common transport algorithms.

 Future changes should preserve the ability to stop at any development stage, keep the transition into maintained execution state explicit and reviewable, and retain equivalent physical behavior across the supported backends of an integrated feature.

-For the mechanisms behind this boundary, see :doc:`simulation_compilation` and :doc:`runtime_data_layout`.
-If following the main Architecture path, return to the Numba-CPU section of :doc:`python_numba_cpu_execution`, then continue with :doc:`numba_gpu_execution`.
+For the preparation process, see :doc:`simulation_compilation` and :doc:`runtime_data_layout`.
+For execution, continue with :doc:`python_numba_cpu_execution` and :doc:`numba_gpu_execution`.
 When implementing a transport change, use :doc:`../extending/writing_numba_compatible_transport_code`.